“I just found out I’m pregnant. Can I keep drinking my energy shake in the mornings?”

 Lack of FDA approval

 Nutritional shakes and powders fall under the category of “supplements.”
 Supplements aren’t approved by the U.S. Food and Drug Administration (FDA) in the way that food and medicines are.
-The FDA does set out safety requirements for supplements, but the manufacturers are responsible for ensuring that their own products meet those requirements.
-(Kind of like a home builder inspecting their own house.)
+The FDA does set out safety requirements for supplements, but the manufacturers are responsible for ensuring that their own products meet those requirements (kind of like a home builder inspecting their own house.)
 This means that shake makers and other manufacturers can put their products on the market without proving their safety, or even showing that the products actually do what they claim they will.
 Once a supplement is on the market, the FDA relies mostly on consumers’ reports to alert them of side effects or other problems that could lead to warnings or recalls.

 This is not to say that all supplement makers are unscrupulous or careless.
 Many manufacturers go above and beyond the FDA requirements for safety, and stand behind the purity and efficacy of their products.
 But the lack of oversight has allowed supplements to wind up on shelves despite being contaminated with bacteria, pesticides or heavy metals (such as lead), or having mislabeled ingredients or amounts of those ingredients.
-These inconsistencies can be dangerous, especially for people who take medications that might interact with unknown ingredients, or for pregnant women who need to avoid potentially harmful additives that can affect the baby.
+These inconsistencies can be dangerous, especially for people who take medications that might interact with unknown ingredients, or for pregnant people who need to avoid potentially harmful additives that can affect the baby.

 Lack of studies in pregnancy